 His Soviet-inspired epic poems became the foundational voice of North Korean state literature, crafting a mythology for the new regime.

-Cho Ki-chon’s life and work are inextricably linked to the birth of North Korea.
-Born in the Russian Far East to Korean parents, he absorbed the revolutionary fervor and artistic style of Soviet poets like Vladimir Mayakovsky, which he later channeled into a new national literature.
-After moving to the northern part of the Korean peninsula following its liberation, he became a cultural architect for Kim Il Sung’s government.
-His lengthy narrative poems, such as 'Paektu Mountain,' transformed guerrilla struggles and the leader’s persona into sweeping socialist realist sagas.
-This work earned him the official title of 'founding father of North Korean poetry.'
-His sudden death in 1951, during the Korean War, cemented his status as a cultural martyr, and his style set the template for all state-sanctioned poetry that followed.
+Cho Ki-chon wrote 'Paektu Mountain,' a narrative poem that transformed guerrilla struggles into socialist realist saga.
+Born in the Russian Far East to Korean parents, he absorbed the revolutionary fervor and style of Soviet poets like Vladimir Mayakovsky.
+After moving to the northern Korean peninsula following liberation, he became a cultural architect for Kim Il Sung's government.
+His lengthy poems shaped the leader's persona into sweeping epics.
+This work earned him the official title 'founding father of North Korean poetry.'
+He died suddenly in 1951 during the Korean War.
+His style set the template for all state-sanctioned poetry that followed.

 1901–1927